LearnOnDemandSystems/docs/lod/snapshots.md

 ![Snapshot Menu Item](images/snapshot-menu-item.png)

 The snapshot menu will allow you to save a new snapshot by entering a name and selecting "Create Snapshot".
 Existing snapshots can also be applied or deleted from this screen.
-Simply choose your prefered action next to one of the snapshots listed.
+Simply choose your preferred action next to one of the snapshots listed.

 ![Snapshot Menu ](images/snapshot-menu.png)